 Leslie Lerner Properties, The Home of Flat Fee Listings and Rebated Commissions, is here to help you whether you are new to Houston or just looking to relocate.

 Our experienced real estate agents are here to assist you with selling your home or buying a new home.

-Leslie Lerner has been a Houston discount real estate agent / broker for over twenty years.
+Leslie Lerner has been a Houston real estate agent / broker for over twenty years.
 Through the years she has worked tirelessly with clients relocating to Houston and surrounding areas with purchasing a new home, on the sale of their existing home and rentals.
-As Houston’s economy has grown and the overall inventory of homes has decreased, Lerner decided to become one of Houston’s elite flat fee real estate brokers.
+As technology changed and Houston’s economy grew, Lerner decided to become one of Houston’s elite flat fee real estate brokers.

 Thinking about buying a new home?
-Leslie Lerner Properties will rebate up to 1.5% back to you at closing if you look at ten homes or less.
+Leslie Lerner Properties will rebate up to 1.5% back to you at closing if you look at six homes or less.
 Learn more about BUYING YOUR HOME.

-If you are in the market to list your home, Leslie Lerner Properties will list homes over $300,000 for a flat fee of $4,500.
-Homes under $300,000 will be listed for 1.5% of the listing agent’s commission.
+If you are in the market to list your home, Leslie Lerner Properties will list homes for a flat fee.
 The Seller will be responsible for the commission due to the real estate agent representing the Buyer(s).
 Learn more about SELLING YOUR HOME.